Table of contents

 Risk management |

-New Zealand manages risk through a continuous process of identification, assessment, escalation and management.
-Risks are reviewed throughout the project life cycle and, prior to their signing, fraud, anti-corruption and sanctions checklists are performed.
-New Zealand registers all frauds for improved corruption risk management over time.
+New Zealand manages risk through a continuous process of identification, assessment, escalation and management throughout the project life cycle, with a checklist on fraud, anti-corruption and sanctions prior to sign off.
 Internal guidance requires staff to safeguard against political, economic and environmental risks and gives consideration to the protection of children. |

 |